 Bottom-up Broadband network

-The project will run for three years and is partly financed from the Competitiveness and Innovation Framework Programme of the Europese Union.
+The project was partly financed from the Competitiveness and Innovation Framework Programme of the Europese Union.

-This project is made possible by a subsidy from the Creative Industries Fund NL.
+This project was also made possible by a subsidy from the Creative Industries Fund NL.